ruedigerk/contractfirst-generator/README.md

 ### 1.4.0

+**Added**
+- Implemented basic support for multipart and form-encoded request bodies in the client generator.
+- Implemented basic support for form-encoded request bodies in the server generator.

 **Fixed**
 - Fixed IllegalArgumentException when trying to send a request without request body for the HTTP methods POST, PUT and PATCH with the generated client.
 - JSON representation of model classes is now correct when property names are not valid Java identifiers.